Enrollment to kindergarten and schools

 • If you decide to return to Ukraine, you can cancel the enrollment in Hungary.

-• Please inform the school of your departure date and request confirmation of your child’s school attendance.
+• Please inform the school of your departure date and request written confirmation of your child’s school attendance.

 If we return to Ukraine, will the educational progress of my child within the Hungarian education system be accepted in the Ukrainian education system?

 • Based on a bilateral agreement between Hungary and Ukraine, studies conducted in state-accredited educational institutions are recognized by both countries.
 It means that students can generally continue their studies in the next grade after returning to Ukraine from Hungary, if they meet the requirements set out in the Ukrainian legislation.
-Please follow this LINK to check the agreement (in Ukrainian).

-• It is critical that parents keep records of the previous learning of their children in Ukraine and in Hungary (i.e. report cards, evaluations, grades, diplomas, certificates).
+• It is critical that parents keep records of the previous education of their children in Ukraine and in Hungary (i.e. report cards, evaluations, grades, diplomas, certificates).
 These will in most cases be taken into account when a child is assessed and placed in school.

 Can I keep my child enrolled in the Ukrainian education system online?

-• Studies have revealed benefits from continuing to follow parts of the Ukrainian curriculum for subjects that are not taught in the host country, such as Ukrainian language, history, and culture, as they maintain linkages with the linguistic and cultural aspects of the country of origin.
+• Studies have revealed benefits from continuing to follow parts of the Ukrainian curriculum for subjects that are not taught in the host country, such as the Ukrainian language, history, and culture, as they maintain linkages with the linguistic and cultural aspects of the country of origin.

-• When it comes to online education, you need to consider that enrolling your child in Ukrainian distance learning should not mean that you do not enroll your child in a certified educational institution in Hungary.
+• When it comes to online education, you need to consider that enrolling your child in Ukrainian distance learning should not mean that you do not have to enroll your child in a certified educational institution in Hungary.
 Compulsory education cannot be fulfilled through unregistered, community-led schools, or fully online schools.

 If my child is solely enrolled in Ukrainian distance schooling and/or afterschool programs, is it fulfilling his/her educational obligations in Hungary?